Rokiis1/roadmap/frameworks/fastapi/1_level/1_level_fastapi.md

 When no exception is raised, the function behaves normally and returns a successful response.

-Using `HTTPException` makes error handling explicit and consistent.
-Clients receive structured error responses, and application logic remains clear.
+Using `HTTPException` makes error handling explicit and keeps validation.

 In the next section, we will look at the automatically generated API documentation and see how these routes and errors are represented.